hahndorf/DownloadAlerter/README.md

 Next you have to add the provider to your site and add a rule.
 See the `web.config` file for an example of this.

-Make sure you IIS Application pool runs .Net 4
+Make sure your IIS Application pool runs .Net 4